Seattle Electrical Panel Replacement

 How Much Does It Cost to Upgrade an Electrical Panel in Seattle?

 Electrical panel upgrade cost in Seattle depends on the existing panel, service size, meter location, grounding and bonding requirements, access, permitting, Seattle City Light coordination, inspection requirements, and whether related wiring corrections are needed.
-A simple panel replacement is different from a full 100-amp to 200-amp service upgrade.
+In other words, a simple panel replacement is different from a full 100-amp to 200-amp service upgrade.

 May apply when the existing service is adequate, access is straightforward, and the project does not require major service equipment changes.